DECA (organization)

-DECA Inc., formerly Distributive Education Clubs of America, is a 501(c)(3) not-for-profit career and technical student organization (CTSO) with more than 297,000 members in all 50 U.S. states, Washington, DC; Australia, Canada, China, Germany, India, Mexico, Poland, Puerto Rico, Spain, and Vietnam.
-The United States Congress, the United States Department of Education and state, district and international departments of education authorize DECA's programs.
-DECA’s high school and collegiate divisions organize conferences and competitive events focused on business, entrepreneurship, marketing, finance, and leadership development.
+DECA Inc., formerly Distributive Education Clubs of America, is a 501(c)(3) not-for-profit career and technical student organization (CTSO) with more than 300,000 members in all 50 U.S. states, Washington, DC; Australia, Canada, China, Germany, India, Mexico, Poland, Puerto Rico, Spain, and Vietnam.
+The United States Congress, the United States Department of Education and Department of State, district and international departments of education authorize DECA's programs.